kunci gitar sasak berayen dengan

 Strumming pattern: D-DU-UDU (D = down, U = up)

 I remember a friend saying, “This song always lifts my mood.”
 It’s true.
-The upbeat rhythm and simple chords make it a go-to for many guitarists.
+The upbeat rhythm gets you moving.
+Simple chords make it accessible, that’s why so many guitarists reach for it when they need something that just works.

 Song 2: “Counting Stars” by OneRepublic